Gifts for the Woman Who Wants Nothing (that she’ll secretly love)

 I now own a few of these, and use them frequently.

-I chose it because of its ample size and great reviews.
+I chose the 6.5-quart size because of its ample size and great reviews.

 With four kids, I wanted to be able to cook BIG batches of soups, chili and stews especially when we have company.